 The department is pleased to offer some additional assistance to MPH students working on their thesis projects.
-We have set up a new system (a.k.a.
-"Happy Lab") to provide short term data management and statistical software guidance to students who are enrolled in thesis credits.
-We are also pleased that MPH alumna Priya Srikanth has agreed to take on the role of Happy Lab instructor.
+"Happy Lab" provides short term data management and statistical software guidance to students who are enrolled in thesis credits.
+MPH alumna Priya Srikanth serves as our Happy Lab instructor.
 Priya will hold regular office hours in the PHPM computer lab throughout the year, beginning in the Summer 2010 quarter.

 Happy Lab office hours for the fall term: Mon, Tues, Thurs, Fri, 9:00-11:30am.

 1) This service is available only to students who are actually registered for MPH thesis credits.

 2) Your MPH Thesis Mentor and your committee's biostatistician will be cc’d on correspondence between student and Happy Lab instructor.

 Thesis Guidelines (MPH Students)

 The thesis guidelines in the MPH Handbook have been written by our department, and they provide a detailed explanation of the purpose of the thesis, how to select a thesis chair and committee, and how to navigate the IRB process.
 The MPH Handbook also has MPH and MD-MPH checklists which you may find helpful.

 Guidelines and Regulations for Completion of Masters and PhD Degrees (all programs)

 Please familiarize yourself with this document from Graduate Studies upon embarking on your thesis work.
 It includes detailed information about the forms and the formatting of the bound thesis.